angelacelestepreece-eng/startup/notes.md

 ## CSS

 One thing that I found very interesting from going through these modules is how websites can be formatted differently for different screen sizes.
 I've always wondered how an application can do that, and now I know.
+I also liked learning about Bootstrap, and I agree that the Bootstrap button compared to the plain button is much better.
+It creates a better aesthetic to the page.

 ## React Part 1: Routing